AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Resize cloud disks/Resize disks offline for Linux instances.md

     -   If the file systems are resized and the business programs in the instance can run properly, the resizing operation is complete.
     -   If the file systems fail to be resized, use the snapshot that you created in Step 1 to roll back the disk.

 ## FAQ

--   Problem description: When the `growpart /dev/vda 1` command is run, the `unexpected output in sfdisk --version [sfdisk, from util-linux 2.23.2]` error is prompted.

-    Solution:

-    1. Run the following command to change the character encoding type of the ECS instance:

-        ```
-        LANG=en_US.UTF-8
-        ```

-    2. If the problem persists, run the `reboot` command to restart the ECS instance.
-    3. If the problem persists after the instance is restarted, run the following command to modify the local environment variable, and then restart the instance again:

-        ```
-        localectl set-locale LANG=en_US.UTF-8
-        ```

-    If you are using a CentOS 8 image and the preceding solution cannot solve the problem, run the following command to change the character encoding type:

-    ```
-    export LANGUAGE=en_US.UTF-8
-    ```

--   Problem description: When the `growpart /dev/vda 1` command is run, the `-bash: growpart: command not found` error is prompted.

-    Solution:

-    1. Run the `uname -a` command to check the version of the Linux kernel.
-The procedure described in this topic applies to Linux kernel 3.6.0 and later.

-        If the version of the Linux kernel is earlier than 3.6.0, you can extend partitions of a disk on the instance.
-For more information, see [Procedure for instances with kernels earlier than 3.6.0](/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux system disks.md) and [Resize partitions and file systems of Linux data disks](/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md).

-    2. Install the growpart tool.
-        -   Run the following command if the instance runs a CentOS 7 or later operating system:

-            ```
-            yum install -y cloud-utils-growpart
-            ```

-        -   Run the following command if the instance runs a Debian 9 or later operating system or a Ubuntu 14 or later operating system:

-            ```
-            apt install -y cloud-guest-utils
-            ```

-## FAQ